 Knowing how to perform a clean install of Windows 10 is a useful skill to have.
-If you’re going to build your own PC from scratch it’s a necessity and as a last resort, it’s always worth trying if you’re having problems with your machine.
-Or if you want to get rid of manufacturer pre-installed bloatware.
+If you’re going to build your own PC from scratch, it’s a necessity.
+It's also the last resort if you’re having problems with your machine and none of the solutions you've tried has worked or if you want to get rid of manufacturer pre-installed bloatware.

-You will need access to a Windows 10 PC to do this, as you’ll need to create the image you’re installing from.
+If, however, it is exactly what the situation calls for, then let us help you.
+To start, you will need access to a Windows 10 PC, as you’ll need to create the image you’re installing from.
 Other than that you’ll need an 8GB or larger USB flash drive and some free time.

 Before you begin

 To do a clean install of Windows 10, the first thing you need to do is ensure you have a valid Windows 10 license.
 If you already have Windows 10 installed on your PC then you can check this by going to the ‘Settings’ app.

 Click on ‘Update & Security’ and then ‘Activation’ from the sidebar.
 You’ll now see a message telling you that Windows 10 is activated, either with a digital license or with a digital license linked to your Microsoft Account.

 If you need to purchase a license for Windows 10 you’ll be given an activation key that you will enter during the installation process.
 Previously-activated licenses will be reinstated once your PC connects to the internet.